appliedcognetics/esgWorkshop/src/workshop/documents/part_customVision.md

     - Example: If the images represents SDG1 the image must be in a directory named SDG1.
 The directory names are used as the labels for the images.
 - Open the **cloud shell** from the portal or go to [Azure Cloud Shell](https://shell.azure.com)
 - The Python script and training images are located [here](../code/customvision/)
+- Copy the python script to the **cloudshell**
+- From **cloudshell** run ```pip install azure-cognitiveservices-vision-customvision```
-- Set the environment variables in the cloudshell before running the python script
+- Set the environment variables in the cloudshell before running the python script, you copied these in a previous step.
 ```bash
 export CV_TRAININGENDPOINT
 export CV_TRAININGKEY
 export CV_RESOURCEID
 ```
 - Run the python to upload & tag the images , then train and publish the model.
-- The script is named (customvision.py)
 - Get the prediction URL and Endpoint from the [Custom Vision WebSite](https://www.customvision.ai/)
     - *Click* the **Classification Project** created by the previous run of the python script.
     ![cvClassification](../images/customvision/cv_selectclassificationproject.jpg)